 - Service-oriented: Managing relationships is a crucial part of the role you’re holding.

-- IT knowledgeable: Having a base understanding of content management systems (CMS), HTML coding, and design software is necessary.
+- IT knowledge: It is necessary to have a base understanding of content management systems (CMS), HTML coding, and design software.

 - Ability to meet deadlines: Any SEO strategy must have more than one goal and timeframes for when each goal will need to be reached.